WORDS MATTER

 Next slide

-TRUAMA FROM SLAVERY
+TRAUMA FROM SLAVERY

 RAISING OUR FUTURE: WHY SONS ARE HELD SO CLOSE